If you decide that your current course isn't the course you wish to continue studying you may decide to request to:

 - Transfer to a different course within the same programme area

-- Transfer to a totally different course within the Faculty or University
+- Transfer to a totally different course within the College or University

 - Transfer to a course at another institution

 The transfer may take place immediately or at the end of the current academic year.
 You may be required to take a break in study during the period between ceasing to study your original course and transferring to a new course depending on the time period involved.